6 Things Every Expat Should Know Before Working in Denmark

 It can be your best friend and your worst enemy.
 Even the Joker was afraid of taxes.

-You will hear many of your friends saying “Danmark has such high taxes” but from all political perspectives, everyone will agree taxes are good for society, even if they are too high.
+You will hear many of your friends saying, “Denmark has such high taxes,” but from all political perspectives, everyone will agree that taxes are good for society, even if they are too high.

-In any case, before you come to Denmark, take into consideration the tax that you are going to pay from your salary.
+In any case, before you come to Denmark, take into consideration the tax that you are going to pay on your salary.
 The more you earn, the more you pay taxes.
-But trust us, it is still worth paying your taxes with the benefits that you get of living in Denmark.
-You can use a quick income tax calculator to find out your income after tax and you can read more here to learn more about how tax works in Denmark.
+But trust us, it is still worth paying your taxes with the benefits that you get from living in Denmark.
+You can use a quick income tax calculator to find out your income after tax, and you can read more here to learn more about how tax works in Denmark.

-working in denmark - 6 Things I Wish I Had Known Before I Started Working In Denmark - Career Denmark
+working in denmark - 6 Things Every Expat Should Know Before Working in Denmark - Career Denmark

 Kate Dahl